jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/adminApplication/users/users.rst

 Not registered user invitation
 ==============================

 After an invite is sent, not registered user will receive an email with a link to the registration page.
-By following the link user will be redirected to the registration form with prefilled email address and name (if it was filled in the invitation form).
+By following the link user will be redirected to the registration form.
 After completing this form, profile, account and personal mailbox (alongside with access to the mailboxes from the invitation) will be created for the user and permissions specified in the invitation will be granted.

 ===============
 Corporate users